Damon and Pythias (1821 play)

 Damon and Pythias is an 1821 tragedy by the Irish writers John Banim and Richard Lalor Sheil.
 It is based on the Greek legend of Damon and Pythias.
 It premiered at the Theatre Royal, Covent Garden in London on 28 May 1821.
-The original cast included William Macready as Damon, Charles Kemble as Pythias, William Abbot as Dionysius, Daniel Egerton as Damocles, Thomas Comer as Procles, Charles Connor as Lucullus and Maria Foote as Hermion.
+The original cast included William Macready as Damon, Charles Kemble as Pythias, William Abbot as Dionysius, Daniel Egerton as Damocles, William Chapman as Nicias, Thomas Comer as Procles, Charles Connor as Lucullus and Maria Foote as Hermion.
 It was widely performed in Ireland and the United States including at the Chestnut Street Theatre in Philadelphia.